 WHO PAYS FOR CONTRACEPTION?

-• The costs of contraceptive services and supplies can be considerable.
+• The cost of contraceptive services and supplies can be considerable.
 The most effective, long-acting methods can cost hundreds of dollars up front.
-Costs even for methods that are relatively inexpensive on an individual basis (such as condoms) can add up to substantial amounts over a year, much less the 30 years that the typical woman spends trying to avoid pregnancy.
+Costs even for methods that are relatively inexpensive on an individual basis (such as condoms) can add up to substantial amounts over a year, not to mention over the 30 years that the typical woman spends trying to avoid pregnancy.

-• The federal and state governments provide funding for family planning services and supplies to help women meet these challenges.
-In 2008, an estimated 17.4 million women were in need of publicly funded services and supplies because they either had an income below 250% of the federal poverty level or were younger than 20 (and are assumed to have a low personal income).
+• In 2013, an estimated 20 million women were in need of publicly funded services and supplies because they either had an income below 250% of the federal poverty level or were younger than 20 (and were thus assumed to have a low personal income).
+The federal and state governments provide funding for family planning services and supplies to help women meet these challenges.

 • Millions of U.S. women rely on private insurance coverage to help them afford contraceptive services and supplies.
-Nine in 10 employer-based insurance plans cover a full range of prescription contraceptives; this proportion is three times that of just a decade ago.
+Nine in 10 employer-based insurance plans cover a full range of prescription contraceptives.

-• As of July 2012, some 28 states have laws in place requiring insurers that cover prescription drugs in general to cover the full range of FDA-approved contraceptive drugs and devices.
+• As of July 2015, 28 states have laws in place requiring insurers that cover prescription drugs in general to cover the full range of FDA-approved contraceptive drugs and devices.

 3. Trussell J, Contraceptive failure in the United States, Contraception, 2011, 83(5):397–404.

 4. The Alan Guttmacher Institute (AGI), Fulfilling the Promise: Public Policy and U.S. Family Planning Clinics, New York: AGI, 2000.

 5. Daniels K, Mosher WD and Jones J, Contraceptive methods women have ever used: United States, 1982–2010, National Health Statistics Reports, 2013, No. 62, <http://www.cdc.gov/nchs/data/nhsr/nhsr062.pdf>.